daranzolin/OLDdaranzolin.github.io/_posts/2016-10-06-my-first-post.markdown

 library(tidyverse) #wow, this line really is a thing a beauty
 ```

 Next, we'll obtain the course ids for the courses to which we wish to send updates.
-At Scout I would chain a
+At work I would chain a
-`filter()` clause to `get_course_list()` to specify the precise courses, but that would be unique to us.
+`filter()` clause to `get_course_list()` to specify the precise courses, but that would be unique to me.

 ```
 courses <- get_course_list()